kids encyclopedia robot

 Islamic Courts Union

-As a member of Islamic Courts Union (ICU) Madobe served as the governor of Jubaland in 2006.
-When the ICU withdrew deep into southern Somalia during the Ethiopian invasion, he retreated towards the Kenyan border where he was wounded, and later received medical treatment at an Ethiopian hospital.
+In early 2006, Madobe fought alongside the rising Islamic Courts Union (ICU) for control of Mogadishu from a warlord coalition.
+After participating in the take over of Kismayo during August 2006, he became governor of Lower Juba, Middle Juba, and Gedo (what is now Jubaland) until the ICU withdrew deep into southern Somalia following the full scale Ethiopian invasion in December 2006.
+During clashes with Ethiopian forces near Kismayo, Madobe narrowly survived an American airstrike, emerging as the sole survivor of a contingent though wounded by shrapnel.
+Madobe retreated towards the Kenyan border and was captured, later receiving medical treatment at an Ethiopian hospital.
 He was placed in prison where remained for the remainder of the Ethiopian military occupation.
 After the Ethiopian withdrawal from Somalia in January 2009, Madobe was released and he joined the newly formed government of Sharif Sheikh Ahmed.
 On 4 April 2009, he announced his resignation from the parliament, claiming that he had only joined to get out of prison in Ethiopia and further warned Sharif's government to be "careful of foreign conspiracies."

 Hizbul Islam